FusionAuth/fusionauth-site/site/_posts/2020-09-07-customer-story-scott-plunkett.md

 > "We didn't want to have to manage the authentication lifecycle for the users and we didn't want to build it ourselves."

 **Dan:** How do you use FusionAuth?
 Is it for OAuth?
 User management?
-Social signon?
+Social sign-on?
 Something else?

 **Scott:** Easy: all of the above!
 Right now we use FusionAuth for user management, OAuth, social sign-on, and two-factor authentication.